lightprojectximending/wordpress/wp-content/plugins/astra-sites/readme.txt

 3. Click the import site button to start the import process.

 == Changelog ==

+v1.4.4 - 14-November-2019
+- Improvement: Added the old browser compatibility in which Astra Sites not loading.
+- Improvement: Used `gmdate()` function instead of `date()` which affected by runtime timezone changes.

 v1.4.3 - 7-November-2019
 - Fix: Installing premium plugin from the WP CLI import.